keystonejs/keystone/docs/pages/docs/config/access-control.md

 {% hint kind="warn" %}
 Item-level access control is not available for `query` operations.
-Applying access control after fetching items would lead to inconsistent pagination behaviour and incorrect `count` results.
+Keystone has opted to disable `read` access control for `query` operations as applying _after_ queries will reuslt in inconsistent pagination behaviour and mismatched `count` results.
 {% /hint %}

 ### Function Arguments {% #list-level-function-arguments %}